thomassuedbroecker/openwhisk-debug-nodejs/README.md

 $ code .
 ```

-_NOTE:_ Niklas has predefined several configurations to debug the open whisk sample inside the github.
+_NOTE:_ Niklas has predefined several configurations to debug the OpenWhisk sample inside the github.

 **Debugging from Visual Studio Code**